Oh...hai! I'm Tera (obviously).

 At the same time as my nutrition ventures I started to get really serious about yoga.
 I took teacher training and nearly cried at every session from my fear of sounding stupid or messing up. *ahem* perfectionist problems.
 By the end I learned to confidently lead a class and started teaching powerful flows.

-In the midst of these realizations I was wading through a big identity and body image crisis.
+In the midst of learning all these lessons, I was wading through a big identity and body image crisis.
 Basically, I was learning (slowly) that the shape of my body didn't equal my worth or value.
 This led me to dive into feminism.
-The female body and brain, and female sexuality.
+The female body, brain and sexuality.
 Basically all things woman, because let's be real, in the world of patriarchy we don't learn much about women.
 We mostly try to be men, or fill a stereotype of the 'good woman.'
+I’d love to go on about feminism, but maybe I’ll save that for when we meet in person. ;)

 That’s the short version of how I got here. (yes, that’s short.
 I can be long winded & life is complicated)